 (Illustration by Dylan B. Caleho for Our Kids/Broke in Philly)

-This is Part Two of a two-part series in the “Our Kids” reporting project, written by Steve Volk and illustrated by Dylan B. Caleho (read Part One here).
+This story is part of the “Our Kids” reporting project, written by Steve Volk and illustrated by Dylan B. Caleho.
 Our Kids is a project of the Broke in Philly reporting collaborative examining the challenges and opportunities facing Philadelphia’s foster care system.
 Generocity is one of 20 newsrooms participating on Resolve Philly‘s Broke in Philly project.
-This article appeared originally at NextCity.
+This article was originally published at NextCity.

 From our Partners